 The 2018 edition of the workshop will be hosted at the University of Florida (Gainesville, FL, USA) from THURSDAY JULY 19 thru WEDNESDAY AUGUST 15, 2018.

 PhD students from any degree-granting institution worldwide are eligible for admission.
 Fostering diversity is a key goal, and students from groups underrepresented in paleobiology are particularly encouraged to apply.
 Applications from junior scientists who completed their PhD recently and from future PhD students (i.e., advanced undergraduate students and MS students interested in research-oriented careers in paleontology) will also be considered.
-The maximum course enrollment is 15 students.
+The maximum workshop enrollment is 15 students.
 Admission decisions will be based on student applications and recommendation letters.

-The course is free for admitted applicants.
+The workshop is free for admitted applicants.
 Also, we are pleased to inform you that lodging will be provided free of charge to all participants.
 Financial aid to assist participants with travel costs may be available, but we encourage applicants to pursue additional funding at their home institution or other sources.

 To submit your application, please visit www.analytical.palaeobiology.de.
 Applications and recommendation letters are due on April 1, 2018.
 Admission decisions will be made before the end of April 2018.